manuelcasanova/mapbox_practice/README.md

 DONE

+In pending: Order by date requested, new on top

+Dismiss each follow request notification

+Dismiss request follow

 People who joined a ride: "Joined by, x people" info button show list, how many privately, names and pictures of following publicly